 There are many types of pond plants you can choose for your water garden.
 They can be grouped into four main categories: water lilies, floaters, oxygenators, and marginals.

 Water lilies provide shade, shelter, and a natural environment for fish, frogs, and other small creatures living in your pond.
 Most water lilies, when purchased from a garden center or big box store, are sold as a bare tuber that's been dry-potted in a regular 10" landscape pot.
 They basically resemble a turnip with some thin, stringy roots and a few dried stubs of stems poking out the top.
-They do it like that because it's a stable way to transport them around the country, but it is not intended to be a long-term home for the plants.
-That kind of plastic pot is much too narrow for a plant like the water lily, whose roots grow to spread out horizontally like a carpet.
+Lilies are packaged like that because it's a stable way to transport them around the country, but it is not intended to be a long-term home for the plants.
+That kind of plastic pot is much too narrow for a plant like the water lily, whose roots spread out horizontally like a carpet.
 They can still survive in such a container, but their growth will become stunted, limiting the number of flowers the plant will produce.

 For the best results, we recommend potting your lily in the largest pot possible.
 We like to use the fabric lily pots from Aquascape that are 7" tall and 14" in diameter.
 They have a cinch top that is useful for containing the soil, and the flexible shape works well to conform to uneven rocks at the bottom of the pond.